American Forts: West

 (Marianas Military Museum)

-Also known as Sumay Barracks.
-Completely destroyed after the Japanese captured the island in 1941.
+The Marines first arrived here in 1901 to protect the Piti Navy Yard.
+The barracks were rebuilt in 1921, also known as Sumay Barracks.
 The 153-man Marine garrison was equipped only with several .30-cal.
 AA machine guns and their own personal weapons to defend themselves.
-The original barracks plaque is on display at the Marianas Military Museum located here.
-Also on display here are a Japanese 200mm coast defense gun, two Japanese 47mm anti-tank guns, two Japanese 75mm AA guns, two American 155mm Long Tom guns, and two American 3-inch saluting guns.
+Completely destroyed during the Japanese occupation.
+A marker is located in front of the Dental Clinic in the Lockwood Terrace housing complex.
+The original bronze barracks plaque is on display at the Marianas Military Museum located nearby.
+Also on display here are a Japanese 200mm coast defense gun, two Japanese 47mm anti-tank guns, two Japanese 75mm AA guns, two American 155mm M1A1 Long Tom guns, and two American 3-inch saluting guns.

 Orote Peninsula